Hard Water Film in Florida Homes: How to Keep Showers, Fixtures, and Glass Looking Clear (Without Harsh Scrubbing)

 Key Takeaways

-• "Cloudy" glass and dull chrome are usually mineral film, not dirt.
+• Cloudy glass and dull chrome are usually mineral film, not dirt.

 • Gentle, consistent maintenance beats occasional harsh scrubbing.